Compressing Sign Information in DCT-based Image Coding via Deep Sign Retrieval: Experiment

 All the methods compared in this paper comply with our coding scenario; the original signs should be reconstructed in the decoders without any loss, resulting in exactly the same decoded image as the one obtained with the standard JPEG.
 Therefore, only the rate performance can be compared among them.
 We here use two metrics for this: bits per sign~(BPS) and bits per pixel~(BPP), where the number of bits required for the sign information is divided by the number of signs for BPS and the number of pixels for BPP.
 Since some of the methods (ours and \cite{Nakagawa2017sign,Tsutake21efficient}) transmit the prediction residual instead of the signs themselves, the BPS and BPP values were computed from the entropy of the residual.
 On the other hand, we derived the BPS and BPP for \cite{Tu2002context,Miroshnichenko18compression} from the conditional probability models of the original sign information.
 As the baseline, we also evaluated the case without sign compression, where the entropy of the original sign information was obtained without any conditional probability models.

 Figure~\ref{fig:bpsbpp} illustrates BPS and BPP values (averaged over $60$ images) for the previous and our methods against various QFs.
+In (b), we show the differences of BPP ($\Delta$BPP) from the baseline to enhance the visibility; a lower $\Delta$BPP value means better compression performance.
 Tables~\ref{tab:bps} and \ref{tab:bpp} show relative reduction rates: how much the BPS and BPP values can be reduced from the baseline by the sign compression methods.
 PDSR significantly outperformed the context-based methods~\cite{Tu2002context,Miroshnichenko18compression}, but it is comparable to or less efficient than \cite{Nakagawa2017sign,Tsutake21efficient}.
 In comparison, FDSR and RDSR yielded the first and second best scores, thanks to the deeper network structure than that of PDSR.
 More specifically, FDSR and RDSR reduced the BPS~(BPP) by $19$~($15$) and $17$~($13$) percent from the baseline.

 We mention the trade-off between the number of network parameters and the compression efficiency.
 RDSR has the same number of parameters ($4,033$) as PDSR, but RDSR drastically outperformed PDSR.
 Meanwhile, FDSR uses $20$ times the number of parameters ($80,660$) as RDSR, but the performance gain of FDSR over RDSR was marginal.
 We conclude from these results that the recursive architecture adopted in RDSR is effective for sign retrieval, while keeping the number of the parameters small.